mozilla-services/contile/test-engineering/contract-tests/README.md

 ### Import Sorting, Linting, Style Guide Enforcement & Static Type Checking

 This project uses [Poetry][6] for dependency management.
-For environment setup it is recommended to use [pyenv][7] and [pyenv-virtualenv][8], as they work nicely with Poetry.
+For environment setup, it is recommended to use [pyenv][7] and [pyenv-virtualenv][8], as they work nicely with Poetry.

 Project dependencies are listed in the `pyproject.toml` file.